 AS part of the resolution from Limpopo Aids Council (LPAC) that all political leaders in the province should adopt at least one or more child-youth headed families within their constituency.
-Respond to that call, the Mayor adoption of Masimula child headed family in ward 19 and also identified 62 child/youth headed families for handing over Christmas hampers.
+Respond to that call, the Mayor adoption of Masimula child headed family in ward 19 and also identified 62 child/youth headed families for handing over charismas hampers.
+Mr Speaker through the assistance of the special programme unite in my office we gave 62 child headed family Christmas hampers.